United States and the Arctic Region

-The primary forum through which the United States engages in Arctic diplomacy is the Arctic Council, which it chaired from 1998 – 2000.
-The United States promoted human health as a major theme of its first chairmanship by, among other things, launching the International Circumpolar Surveillance, a multilateral disease surveillance project led by the U.S. Centers for Disease Control and Prevention.
-We also initiated the Arctic Climate Impact Assessment (ACIA), the first ever comprehensive scientific assessment of the effects of climate change in the Arctic, which was completed in 2004.
-The next United States chairmanship will be 2015 – 2017.
+The primary forum through which the United States engages in Arctic diplomacy is the Arctic Council, which the United States has chaired twice: September 18, 1998 – October 13, 2000 and April 24, 2015 – May 11, 2017.
+The major theme of the first chairmanship was human health, and the United States, together with the other seven Arctic States, launched the International Circumpolar Surveillance (ICS), a region-wide disease surveillance system led by the U.S. Centers for Disease Control and Prevention.
+The United States also launched the Arctic Climate Impact Assessment (ACIA), the first-ever comprehensive scientific assessment of the effects of climate change in the Arctic, which was completed under Iceland’s chairmanship in 2004.

 Working Groups / Task Forces